 Shopify is an eCommerce Store Building and Management Platform.

 As such, comparing these two is actually quite difficult because they are not the same thing!

 Whilst they both enable you to sell products online; depending on which platform you choose will depend on how you actually go about selling.

 If you are struggling for time and just want a quick overview of what is to follow beneath, here it is.
 Shopify is the complete platform if you want to build and fully-customize an online store and brand.
 If you want to automate, process, fulfill orders, accept payments, all from your own unique domain, then this is the platform you should sign up to.
 They provide an intuitive easy to use store builder and provide a whole host of eCommerce functionality and tools that will boost your sales and make the process of running an online store simple.
-They even provide a 14 Day Free Trial to test, build your store, and see if its best for you and your business.
+They even provide an extensive Free Trial to test, build your store, and see if its best for you and your business.